MCBAP Certifications

 • the number of contact hours awarded.

-• One clock hour of education is equal to 60 minutes of continuous instruction.
+• One hour of education is equal to 60 minutes of continuous instruction.

 • Therapeutic education and attendance at self-help meetings are not applicable.